karthikdamuluri/BookStore-App/docs/readme.md

 As a user I would like to search and add books to my wishlist.

 As an administrator I would like to manage CRUD information

+# MisUser Stories

+As a evil user I would like to use sql injection to alter data

+###### Mitigation:

+   Filter all the user input

+   Using Web Application firewall settings

+   Limiting database privileges by context

 ![adminpage](https://user-images.githubusercontent.com/31106457/32411394-6e66180c-c1a7-11e7-94ca-5ac234cc0ddf.PNG)